N=1 Supergravity BPS Domain Walls on K\"ahler-Ricci Soliton: Flat BPS Domain Walls on K ahler-Ricci Soliton

 which shows that the spacetime is AdS with negative cosmological constant (or ${\mathcal{W}}_0 \ne 0$) and the warped factor

 The Hessian matrix of the scalar potential (\ref{V}) evaluated at $p_0$ is given by

 where the quantities

 with their complex conjugate are related to the couplings in two-fermions terms in the $N=1$ Lagrangian providing the masses of the gravitino field and the masses of the spin-half fermions, respectively.
 Moreover, using real coordinates defined as $z^i \equiv x^i + {\mathrm{i}}x^{i+n}\,$ one can then show that the Hessian matrix (\ref{HessV}) in this case is indeed a Hermitian matrix, and therefore, it only admits real eigenvalues.\\ The eigenvalues of the Hessian matrix (\ref{HessV}) determine the stability of domain walls in the context of dynamical system.
 For negative eigenvalues we have unstable walls since the gradient flow provided by the last two equations in (\ref{gfe}) is unstable along this direction, whereas stable walls are for positive eigenvalues.
-In addition, the number of negative eigenvalues of (\ref{HessV}) is called the Morse index of a vacuum.\\ Then, the vacuum $p_0$ could also related to the CFT on $\lR^{1,2}$ which can be checked by using the first order expansion of the beta function (\ref{flatbeta}) at $p_0$, namely
+In addition, the number of negative eigenvalues of (\ref{HessV}) is called the Morse index of a vacuum.\\ Then, the existence of the vacuum $p_0$ could also be checked by using the first order expansion of the beta function (\ref{flatbeta}) at $p_0$, namely

 where

 together with their complex conjugate with $\partial_j \bar{\partial}_{\bar{k}} {\mathcal{W}}_0 \equiv \partial_j \bar{\partial}_{\bar{k}} {\mathcal{W}}(p_0; \tau)$.
 It is easy then to see that the matrix (\ref{flatbeta1}) has real eigenvalues since it is also a Hermitian matrix.
 Thus, we have a consistent theory.\\ In the ultraviolet (UV) region we have the energy scale $a \to +\infty$ and the matrix (\ref{flatbeta1}) must have at least a positive eigenvalue because the RG flow is flowing away from the region in this direction.
 On the other side, namely in the infrared (IR) region, the energy scale $a \to 0$ and the RG flow approaches the vacuum in the direction of negative eigenvalue of (\ref{flatbeta1}).\\ Here, we consider a general case, but the results are similar as in the K\"ahler-Einstein case \cite{GZ}.
 First of all, we consider a case where only nondegenerate vacuum exists as follows.